matth/debra/README.md

 	$: sudo gem install debra

-Create a Defile in your projects directory
+Create a Debfile in your projects directory

-	# Defile
+	# Debfile
 	Debra do

 		# Specify the files to be included (just a Rake::FileList delegate)